asakura89/Personal-Notes/AI Tools/AI Tools — Bing Prompt.md

 Ini versi alternatifnya:
 Please convert this writing to paragraph with sections with at least 500 words each.
 Rephrase using simple words: _<ins>\[insert the text here\]</ins>_

+Kalo panjang, di-split pake parts aja, jadi gini:
+I will give you writing in parts, you will say NEXT and I will give you another part and you will do the same until I said DONECOMPLETE. when I said DONECOMPLETE, it means all parts are complete, you are to help me to convert this writing to be paragraphs with sections with at least 500 words each section.
+Rephrase using simple words.
+PART 1:
+_<ins>\[insert the text here\]</ins>_

+Bing reply

+PART 2:
+_<ins>\[insert the text here\]</ins>_

+Bing reply lagi

+kalo udah selese bales pake DONECOMPLETE

 ## Convert problem escalation to be easier to read